Tokap/jsonsql/README.md

 println!("My Outcome Looks Like: {}", return_value.unwrap());
 ```

-> **NOTE** All queries return Results that must be unwrapped and may contain and error if the query process failed at any point.
+> **NOTE** All queries return Results that must be unwrapped and may contain an error if the query process failed at any point.

 ## Write Information: